pmean/5507-2025b/02/src/simon-5507-02c-directions.md

 ---
-title: "Simple descriptive statistics"
+title: "Simple graphs"
 ---

 ## General directions

--   Continue using the program you adapted from assignment 2a.
+-   Continue using the program you adapted from assignment 2b.
+Remove the code that answered the questions from that assignment.

 ## Add code to answer the following questions

 -   Q1.
-What cigarette brand has the lowest tar?
+Do the data for tar and nicotine follow a normal distribution?
+    -   Use a histogram
+    -   Modify the bar widths (either up or down) from the default
 -   Q2.
-What cigarette brand has the highest tar?
--   Q3.
-What is the correlation between tar and nicotine.
+What is the relationship between tar and nicotine?
+    -   Use a scatterplot with tar on the X-axis.
+    -   Include a smoothing spline.
 -   Provide interpretations in the title statements.
 -   List your name, the date, and the version of SAS as a footnote.